 Typical interview questions like “Tell me about yourself” or “walk me through your resume” open the door to pitfalls and miscommunication.
 A good way to start answering either of these is by first asking if the interviewers would like you to follow a certain agenda, or tell them to proactively point out where they would like more detail.
 A successful presentation of your background will not only depend on saying the right things but on showing your ability to focus on the most important parts (without too much rambling) and how you connect the pieces.

 Make a list of the required skills and most important tasks from the job posting, and for all of them, find a skill or experience of yours that mirrors it.
 Make sure you concentrate on these and talk about real-life examples of how you applied them in your day-to-day activities —including the added value for your last employer.
-Practice what you plan to say, concentrating on the essentials.
+Practice what you plan to say, as well as questions you want to ask during the interview.
 Record yourself once you have found your perfect version so you can listen to your pitches and find your rhythm with it.

 In the race for a job, we tend to forget that we’re not in it for a short-term win, but for a long-term match.
 That means you’ll need to assess the job just as much as your potential next employer will be assessing you.
 Take a long walk or exercise the night before.
 Ask yourself what you are truly looking for in this next step, and where your long-term journey is headed.
 Recall professional situations that you felt great in.